qile2000/LAMDA-TALENT/readme.md

 ## 📰 What's New

+- [2025-01]🌟 Check out our new baseline [ModernNCA](https://openreview.net/pdf?id=JytL2MrlLT) (**ICLR 2025**), inspired by traditional **Neighbor Component Analysis**, which outperforms both tree-based and other deep tabular models, while also reducing training time and model size!🚀🚀🚀
+- [2025-01]🌟 Check out our [latest version of the benchmark paper](https://arxiv.org/abs/2407.00956) for updated and expanded results and analysis!
 - [2025-01]🌟We have curated and released [new benchmark datasets](https://drive.google.com/drive/folders/1j1zt3zQIo8dO6vkO-K-WE6pSrl71bf0z?usp=drive_link), along with updated [results](https://6sy666.github.io/TALENT-Results/) of the dataset across a broader range of methods.
+This update focuses on enhancing dataset quality, including removing duplicates, and correcting tasks where bin-class was mistakenly treated as regression.
+We have also separated the larger datasets and formed the basic benchmark (300 datasets, including 120 bin-class, 80 multi-class, and 100 regression), and the large benchmark (22 datasets).
 - [2024-12]🌟 Add [TabM](https://arxiv.org/abs/2410.24210) .
 - [2024-09]🌟 Add [Trompt](https://arxiv.org/abs/2305.18446) (ICML 2023).
 - [2024-09]🌟 Add [AMFormer](https://arxiv.org/abs/2402.02334) (AAAI 2024).